-Opensignal is the independent global standard for analyzing consumer mobile experience.
-Our industry reports are the definitive guide to understanding the true experience consumers receive on wireless networks.
+Opensignal is the independent global standard for analyzing consumers' connectivity experiences.
+Our industry reports are the definitive guide to understanding what happens when people use their mobile and broadband connections in their daily life.

-Opensignal is the independent global standard for analyzing consumer mobile experience.
-Our industry reports are the definitive guide to understanding the true experience consumers receive on wireless networks.
+Opensignal is the independent global standard for analyzing consumers' connectivity experiences.
+Our industry reports are the definitive guide to understanding what happens when people use their mobile and broadband connections in their daily life.

 With an average 5G download speed of 104.6 Mbps, T-Mobile wins the 5G Download Speed award by a massive margin.
 It was 59.3 Mbps (130.9%) faster than second placed Liberty and 5.6 times faster than Claro’s result of 18.7 Mbps.
 T-Mobile’s overall average download speed was also faster than its national competitors, clocking in at 51.4 Mbps, followed by Liberty (29.5 Mbps) and Claro (10.5 Mbps).
 T-Mobile users also saw the fastest overall and 5G upload speeds of 9.6 Mbps and 14.5 Mbps respectively followed by Liberty in second and Claro in third place.